COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

 ### Random walkers

 Write a code where two people perform a random walk along a rectangular `10x10` grid of coordinates, stopping when the hit (occupy same coordinates) each other for the first time.

+What is the asymptotic mean free path for such walkers?
+Or, equivalently, what the expectation value of steps taken before meeting.

 Good Programming Practice: modularity
 -------------------------------------